 11.1.5 Loss Compensation of ERCOT Polled Settlement Meter Data

-(1) Adjustments will be made to actual metered consumption to accommodate the energy consumption related to line and transformation losses to the Point of Interconnection (POI) with the ERCOT Transmission Grid.
+(1) Adjustments will be made to actual metered consumption to accommodate the energy consumption related to line and transformation losses to the Point of Interconnection (POI) with the ERCOT Transmission Grid, in accordance with Protocols Section 10.3.2.2 Loss Compensation of EPS Meter Data.
 These adjustments are intended specifically to correct the metered consumption when the meter is not located at the POI with the ERCOT Transmission Grid.

 (2) The preferred method for loss compensation and correction is by programming of the meter.
 Recognizing that some meters may not have the ability to perform internal compensation computations, ERCOT’s Data Aggregation System (DAS) will have the ability to perform approved loss compensation as necessary.

-(3) TSPs and/or DSPs requesting loss compensation for a specific meter will comply with Section 10, Metering, and the Operating Guides.
+(3) TSPs and/or DSPs requesting loss compensation for a specific meter will comply with Section 10, Metering, and the Settlement Metering Operating Guides.
 ERCOT will provide a compensation mechanism based upon a single percentage value submitted by the TSP and/or DSP and approved by ERCOT.
 The loss compensation percentage value will remain in place and will be applied to all intervals of data until such time as the TSP and/or DSP submits, and ERCOT approves, revised loss compensation values.
 The loss compensation percentage values should not be changed more than once annually.

 SMOG